By:

 4: Find Some Friends

-And speaking of friends: finding some fellow travelers, expats, or locals can not only bring an amazing level of adventure to your trip, but they also can help take some of the pressure off of you and your travel buddy.
+If you’re climbing the walls and don’t want to go meditate, go the opposite way!
+Finding some fellow travelers, friendly expats, or a community event where you’ll be able to hang out and chat with locals can not only bring an amazing level of adventure to your trip, but they also can help take some of the pressure off of you and your travel buddy.

 Think about it—if you’re at a party where you only know one person, your first instinct may be to hang out just with him at first.
 But, you’ll have to branch out and start talking to other people before both of you start to feel awkward and annoyed.